Roamingmistake/Hackdonalds/README.md

 Sending this payload to the /api/parse-xml endpoint allowed the vulnerable parser to resolve &flag; and return the contents of /app/package.json, which ultimately contained the flag.

 ![Screenshot 2025-04-11 162040](https://github.com/user-attachments/assets/f086ffd9-dc77-49d4-9322-c4a0b393ff63)

-Summary of Exploitation Chain

-Enumeration and Discovery:
-We began with reconnaissance using ZAP, which unearthed hidden endpoints and JavaScript chunks.
-The admin and XML parsing endpoints appeared to be behind authentication.

-Middleware Bypass via CVE-2025-29927
-The exploitation of the Next.js middleware vulnerability by injecting the header XXE Injection
-With access to the /api/parse-xml endpoint, we performed an XXE injection using a crafted XML payload.
-The payload leveraged the default behavior of libxmljs2 to resolve external entities, allowing arbitrary file disclosure.
-After numerous attempts and fuzzing for likely file paths in a Kubernetes environment, the payload reading /app/package.json finally disclosed the flag.

 Conclusion:
 The Hackdonalds Intigriti CTF challenge demonstrated the critical importance of secure configuration for both middleware components and XML parsers.
 By exploiting CVE-2025-29927 to bypass authentication and leveraging an XXE vulnerability in a poorly secured XML parser, we achieved arbitrary file disclosure and ultimately retrieved the flag.
 This multi-step exploitation chain underscores the necessity of defense in depth.
 Properly configuring XML parsers and robustly validating HTTP headers can help prevent such vulnerabilities from being exploited in production environments.